Baraqueville

 Baraqueville (/fr/; La Barraca de Fraisse) is a commune in the Aveyron department in the Occitanie region of southern France.

+The commune is listed as a Village étape.

 Geography

 Baraqueville is located some 10 km south-west of Rodez and 30 km east of Villefranche-de-Rouergue.
-Access to the commune is by Route nationale N88 from Rodez in the north-east which passes through the commune and the town then continues south to Albi.
+Access to the commune is by N88 from Rodez in the north-east which passes through the commune and the town then continues south to Albi.
 The D57 goes north from the town, changing to the D991 at the communal border, and continues west to Rieupeyroux.
 The D546 branches off the D57 and goes west to Boussac.
 The D38 branches off the N88 and goes south-west to join the D997 south-west of the commune.
 The D507 goes south from the town to Camboulazet.
 The D624 branches off the N88 in the north-east of the commune and goes north-east to Luc-la-Primaube.
 There is also a railway passing through the commune from south to north-east with a station at La Cazalets.
 Baraqueville-Carcenac-Peyralès station has rail connections to Toulouse and Rodez.
 Apart from the town there are the hamlets of: